Blake1332/Lights-Out-Game/readme.md

 ## New Features
 - **Hint Button**: Shows you the next step to solve the grid
 - **Custom Grid Input**: Lets you put in your own grid and visually see the solution
+- **Randomize Grid**: Lets you  generate a random grid.
+It may or may not have a solution
 ---

 ## Features